What is Hypnotherapy ?

-One doesn't have to believe that we have had past lives to do this process.Quite often when we watch movies, we don't know the actors, never have been to the location, and never experienced the plot, yet we cry, feel and emote.Only in this case the character is an imaginery person in a different time of life.
+One doesn't have to believe that we have had past lives to do this process.Quite often when we watch movies, we don't know the actors, never have been to the location, and never experienced the plot, yet we cry, feel and emote.Only in this case the character is an imaginary person in a different time of life.
 Clients can find this work to be very powerful and the learnings can have transformative experiences.

 The process involves guiding the client around an issue that is stressing them , or a dream that haunts them.
 Sometimes, peoples' stresses can't be explained by their current family or relationship circumstances.
-I typcially like to explore present life issues first unless the client speccially asks for this process.

 Present Life Regression

-With the hynotherapist's guidance the client is well resourced in order to explore his or her sixth sensual experience of their past trauma or stress.
+With the hypnotherapist's guidance the client is well resourced in order to explore his or her sixth sensual experience of their past trauma or stress.
 The client can at any point return to their safe place and a communications channel is available through out the process with the therapist.This allows the client to really see what it was like for them during the scene of the incident that caused them pain.
 They can learn to monitor their tolerance for the memory and become empowered with their wisdom and hope.